Should You Buy an Existing Business or Start Your Own?

 Business is not a sprint, it’s a marathon.
 Those who sprint lose momentum and eventually fall behind.
 You need to put yourself in a position where you’re in it for the long haul.
 Don’t try to skip steps or rush things.
 Be methodical in your actions in order to see the growth you desire.

-There are two things you should absolutely do the minute you buy a business:
+There are two things you should absolutely do the minute you buy an existing business:

 Right now, you have a free marketing tool and it’s called social media.
 No other place can you push your brand for free and get out in front of thousands if not millions of potential customers.
 Create business pages on the social platforms your audience is on and engage, engage, engage.
 If the page is already existing from the previous owners, look at what they implanted as a strategy and make the appropriate changes.